Environment

 We have introduced paper-based files since January 2020.
 By switching some plastic files to paper files, we are able to reduce the volume of plastic used.

-Use of photocopy paper or purchase of stationary materials
+Use of photocopy paper or purchase of stationery materials

 For photocopies, we perform print management, and a cloud storage system "BOX", which was introduced globally in October 2017, promoted paperless storage and reduced the volume of work required to store and share files.
 As for purchasing, we have indicated in an easy-to-understand manner whether the products listed in the purchasing system are in compliance with the “Act on Promotion of Procurement of Eco-Friendly Goods and Services by the State and Other Entities” and promoted awareness within us so that each employee has environmental awareness.